Get help paying utility bills, including programs from charities and the government

 Wyoming

-There are other places for low income families turn to for emergency or longer-term help for utility bills.
-Send us an email to info@needhelppayingbills.com Please include your state and county.
-This information is needed in order to send a reply to your request for energy bill help.
+If you are facing a crisis and are seeking emergency or longer-term help for utility bills, send us an email at [email protected].
+Please include your state and county.
+This information is needed in order to provide accurate, local information on additional options for utility help.
 Or register in the community forum (link below) and we will reply to your message for utility bill help there.

 Related Content From Needhelppayingbills.com